AdrianSuliga/Simple_Games/Guess_a_number/README.md

 someone types words instead of numbers (yet).
   After you've entered input game shows you chosen range.
 Mechanics of drawing number from this range isn't implemented.

+Update:

+  Programm draws one number from this range.
+User can attempt to guess it, but the programm does not check if answer is correct or not.